BenjyNStrauss/SDP-detection-LLMs/README.md

 (1) Choose a file to review

-(2) Select which Pattern(s) the file fits from list-of-patterns.txt
+(2) Select which Pattern(s) the file fits from list-of-patterns.txt (alternatively, you could add something new)

 (2a) You can also mention the confidence in your assesment and the correctness of the pattern